 With this you can determine if all pipes require replacement or not, as well as costing for replacing galvanized pipes.

-Many homeowners opt for copper pipes as a preferred alternative, but it can be very expensive to replace all pipes.
+Many homeowners opt for a pex pipe replacement as a preferred alternative, but it can be very expensive to replace all pipes.

 There are other alternatives, including PVC pipes (best for drains), while copper is best for the main water supply line.

 You may use copper only where necessary in order to save costs.

 We are aware that all of this may seem like such a huge task to carry out all by yourself.